 Learn what low float stocks are and how to find them in this blog post.

 What is a Low Float Stock?

-Low float stocks typically have higher spreads and higher volatility, because of this there is less supply and bigger demand so the price goes up.
+Knowing whether or not a stock has low float is important because they typically have higher spreads and higher volatility.
+This is because there is less supply and bigger demand so the price goes up.

 Stocks with a low amount of float have a constant fluctuation in price making them favorable with day traders because of the increased level of volatility.
 Traders who tend to purchase large quantities of stock could have leverage when trading stocks with low float because of how the price fluctuation.
-Knowing when to get out would be very important.
+Knowing when to get out is very important, however.